galymzhan/galymzhan.github.io/about.md

 # About

 Hey everyone!
-My name is Galymzhan and I'm a passionate developer interested in various aspects of software development including web development, programming languages, algorithms & data structures and ways to deal with software complexity.
+My name is Galymzhan and I'm a passionate software developer interested in various aspects of software development including web development, programming languages, algorithms & data structures and ways to deal with software complexity.